Section 1: General

 Q: When can we substitute?
 Are the rules enforced for the little kids?

 A: Officially, you can only sub on a goal kick, a mid-field kickoff (after a goal is scored), or when it's your possession on a kick in or throw in.
 You cannot make a substitution during the other team's kick-in/throw in, or on penalty kicks, or on corner kicks.

-Q: What kind of coaching is provided at LHYSA?
+Q: What kind of coaching is provided at Panther Soccer Academy?

-A: All soccer teams are coached by VOLUNTEER parent coaches.
-Professionally provided coaches would cost hundreds of dollars per season more than we pay in fees now.
-Select teams could have paid trainers to assist with practices.
+A: Most of our soccer teams are coached by VOLUNTEER parent coaches.
+Select teams have paid trainers to assist with practices.

 Q: I've never coached before, can I be a coach?

 A: Yes, anyone can volunteer to coach a Recreational team.
 Obviously it helps if you're familiar with the rules and how the game is played, especially in the older age groups, but many of the responsibilities of a Recreational coach are administrative in nature.
 Enthusiasm and a desire to work with the players are the most important qualities.
 Often two or three parents will work together with one being the "team manager" who handles all the communication with the parents and league, and other(s) helping run practices.
 Anyone who is a coach or assistant coach must go through STYSA coaches certification training AND a GotSoccer background check and keep their Kid-Safe card with them during games and practices.

 A: Practices are scheduled and managed by the volunteer coaches.
 U5 and U6 teams have one practice per week, not to exceed 45 minutes.
 U7 and U8 teams practice once a week, for 45-60 minutes.
 U9-U10 teams practice once or twice a week, for 60-75 minutes.
 U11 and older teams practice once or twice a week for 75-90 minutes.

 Q: Where are practices held?